PostHog/posthog.com/contents/handbook/growth/sales/crm.md

 - Ensure all relevant information is transferred accurately and opportunity type is selected properly (more on that below).

 Unqualified: A lead that does not meet the criteria to become an opportunity.
-- Document the reasons for disqualification in the “Disqualification reason” field in Salesforce (e.g., budget constraints, lack of fit).
+- Document the reasons for disqualification in the “Disqualification reason” field in Salesforce (e.g., budget constraints, lack of fit, self serve customer, non-opportunity-related inquiries, support requests).
 - Update the lead status to 'Unqualified'.

 ### Lead Qualification Criteria